oatlattes/hangman760/README.md

 3. milestone_3.py:
       - Task 1: Ask the user for input.
-      - Task 2: The function checks the guessed letter
+      - Task 2: The function checks the guessed letter.

+4. milestone_4.py:
+      - Task 1: Create the class Hangman.
+      - Task 2: Create methods for running the checks.
+      - Task 3: Define what happens if the letter is in the word.
+      - Task 4: Define what happens if the letter is NOT in the word.

 _________________________________________________________________________________________________________________________________________________